 Even with the best intentions, strong organizational alignment and support, and the most seemingly simple applications of a new technology, modifying business processes in disciplines like HR to incorporate new technologies can be complicated and difficult.
 Employees must be retrained in how to do core elements of their job, use new tools, and make use of additional data and insights that are newly available to them.
 In some cases this is quick and straightforward, but in others the changes that are enables are quite substantial and may result in some HR jobs changing into unrecognizable versions of their former selves (e.g. recruiters who can process thousands of applicants every month instead of a few dozen will work very differently and rely on a very different set of tools; the skills needed of such a person may even be so different that you would hire someone different to do it in the new environment, or existing staff may struggle and need extensive training).

-Ethically and legally, it's essential to avoid creating algorithmic biases that mirror human biases, to avoid improper uses of data that may be gathered from candidates or employees for legitimate reasons, and to comply with all the relevant privacy and data security laws and regulations.
+Ethically and legally, it's essential to avoid algorithmic biases for AI in HR that mirror human biases, to avoid improper uses of data that may be gathered from candidates or employees for legitimate reasons, and to comply with all the relevant privacy and data security laws and regulations.
 This is made more complicated as new regulations are promulgated and in areas where government action and guidance have not yet been forthcoming to help the private sector take the right steps.
 In hiring and in HR it is especially important to subject every business process change and new set of technology tools to a level of scrutiny that includes assessments on whether its usage is both legally compliant and ethically above reproach.

 For those just beginning to think about how automation may play a role in improving your business, or still wondering how AI can benefit your HR department, It’s important to focus on very specific business problems and follow a hypothesis-driven approach within a framework that clearly weighs business costs and benefits across all the relevant categories.